 Seville Spain Travel Guide 2026: The Complete Insider’s Guide to Andalusia’s Capital

-Seville is the kind of city that doesn’t just meet expectations — it exceeds them in ways you didn’t know to anticipate.
-The Alcázar palace is genuinely more stunning than the Alhambra in some respects.
-The tapas culture is real, not performative.
-Flamenco, done right, will make the hair on your arms stand up.
-I’ve visited Seville three times, most recently in October 2025, and it consistently delivers more than any other Spanish city I’ve visited.
+Seville is the kind of city that doesn’t just meet your expectations — honestly, it blows them out of the water in ways you never even thought to anticipate.
+The Alcázar palace?
+It’s genuinely more stunning than the Alhambra in some respects, trust me.
+And the tapas culture here is the real deal, not some performative tourist trap.
+Flamenco, when you catch it done right, will absolutely make the hair on your arms stand up.
+I’ve visited Seville three times, most recently in October 2025, and every single time, it delivers more than any other Spanish city I’ve experienced.

 Must-See Sights in Seville